Faculty Research

 Endacott, C. G., Millender, L., Duran, J., & Wilson, M. (2024).
 “None of us wanted to be at this party, but what a guest list”: How technology workers position themselves on LinkedIn following layoffs.
 Communication Research. https://doi.org/10.1177/00936502241289483

-Grano, D. (2024).
+Grano, D. (in press).
 ‘In His Quiet Now’: Muhammad Ali, Black anger, and legacies of athlete activism.
 Journal Rhetoric & Public Affairs.

 Myers, K. K., Endacott, C. G., & Snyder, J. (2024).
 “Your connection is unstable”: Remote socialization and effects on organizational assimilation.
 Management Communication Quarterly. https://doi.org/10.1177/08933189241259163